NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Voice of Authority.md

 * * *
 You easily command the attention of others, and when the time comes to turn threats into action, your authoritative voice causes foes to falter.

-Your voice be heard easily by any creatures within 300 feet if you wish, regardless of the level of ambient noise, although your voice can't penetrate [[Silence|Silence]] or similar effect.
+Your voice be heard easily by any creatures within 300 feet if you wish, regardless of the level of ambient noise, although your voice can't penetrate [[Spells/Silence|Silence]] or similar effect.
 If you roll Intimidation for initiative, on the first round of combat, creatures that haven't acted yet are [[Conditions/Off-Guard|Off-Guard]] to you.

 *Source: Pathfinder Adventure: Night of the Gray Death* *OGL*